The landscape architecture of the London Holocaust Memorial

 Victoria Tower Gardens is managed by the Royal Parks charity and its Chairman, Loyd Grossman, is opposed to its conversion to a memorial.

 I remember a conversation with Dame Sylvia Crowe about the Second World War, in which she served, and agree with her that most of what the Nazis did was on a par with other events in Europe’s blood-soaked past – but the Holocaust stands out as an act of exceptional infamy.
 So, at the going down of the sun and in the morning.
 We will remember them.
 But how should we be reminded of the need to remember?
+Memorials are something that should encourage us to remember past events in a subtle yet respectful way.
+Especially when the event that the memorial stands for is a sensitive one, it is important to be thoughtful.
 There should have been an ideas competition before writing the brief for a design competition.
 I might have suggested a landscape memorial.
 It could use the sun, the seasons, the land, the waters, animals and plants as reminders – combined with a powerful political declaration.
 While remembering the horrors of yesterday we could lay a symbolic platform for the dawn of better tomorrows.

 Design Values for the Holocaust Memorial and Learning Centre should: